mr-ryan-james/chatty-mcchatface/README.md

     Every chatroom has an array of these for every user.
 Every time you join a chatroom, I update the corresponding "last read" object for that user.
 Any chatroom that has an "created/updated" date that is after this date would have some sort of visual indication.

 2. Paging.
-We would need it for conversations of any significant size, and for users who join quite a few chatrooms.
+We would need it for chatrooms with chats of any significant size, and for users who join quite a few chatrooms.
 With a bit of Mongo querying magic, paging could be done fairly simply.

 #### Cool bonus things that I may actually do